 Pedestrians are Entitled to Full Tort Damages

 You made the decision to purchase limited tort car insurance.
 You understood that your right to recover damages might be limited if you were involved in a car accident.
-Yet, what happened to you was so much worse that the car crash that you imagined.
+Yet, what happened to you was so much worse than the car crash that you imagined.
 You weren’t even in a car at the time of the accident.
 You were a pedestrian, and you were badly injured when a motor vehicle struck you.
 What now?
 Are you bound by your limited tort insurance if you were a pedestrian at the time of the accident?

-In Pennsylvania, Limited Tort Restrictions do not Apply to Pedestrians
+In Pennsylvania, Limited Tort Restrictions Do NOT Apply to Pedestrians

-Thus, if you were injured as a pedestrian, then you may have the right not only to recover economic damages such as medical expenses, rehabilitation costs, out of pocket expenses and lost income, but also non-economic expenses such as compensation for your physical pain and emotional suffering.
+Thus, if you were injured as a pedestrian, then you may have the right to not only recover economic damages such as medical expenses, rehabilitation costs, out of pocket expenses and lost income, but also non-economic expenses such as compensation for your physical pain and emotional suffering.
 In July of this year, we recovered $150,000 for a client with limited tort who was injured as a pedestrian.

 Contact a Pennsylvania Limited Tort Lawyer to Help You Get the Damages That You Deserve